Will Spain finally have a government?

 Here are possible scenarios:

 The most likely scenario.
-Acting Prime Minister Pedro Sanchez’s Socialists lead in opinion polls though most see them winning slightly fewer seats than in the previous election in in April, down from 123 out of 350 to about 120.
+Acting Prime Minister Pedro Sanchez’s Socialists lead in opinion polls though most see them winning slightly fewer seats than in the last election in April, down from 123 out of 350 to about 120.

 The question is who their allies could be.
 In the past, their natural partners would have been the far-left Unidas Podemos.
 But there is bad blood between them after failed talks following the April election.
 And their chances of having enough seats to govern together are slim.

-Other options could include a pact which regional parties would join, but considering the tensions over Catalonia’s independence drive, that would also be tricky.
+Other options could include a pact that regional parties would join, but considering the tensions over Catalonia’s independence drive, that would also be tricky.

 The option gaining traction would be an unusual one - the conservative People’s Party (PP) abstaining in parliament to let Sanchez be voted in as prime minister.

-And if the far-right Vox gets a strong result, PP could fear that backing the Socialists, even without entering government, could hit them hard in the next election.
+And if the far-right Vox gets a strong result, PP could fear that backing the Socialists, even without entering government, could hit it hard in the next election.

-The centre-right Ciudadanos, whom polls predict will collapse in this election, could also be tempted to support Sanchez to get back in the game.
+The center-right Ciudadanos, predicted by opinion polls to collapse in this election, could also be tempted to support Sanchez to get back in the game.

 The Socialists have said that if they win the election without a majority, they would make proposals to other parties within 48 hours and would aim to strike broad pacts on issues such as Spain’s unity and regional financing.